'Trying to survive for my kids': Edmonton constable recounts fight for his life | CBC News

 Thursday marked the first time Chernyk has spoken publicly about his ordeal.

-He was working special duty on night of Sept.
+He was working special duty on the night of Sept.
 30, 2017, assigned to traffic control for an Edmonton Eskimo football game.
-Standing in front of his marked police cruiser, he saw a car coming toward him and heard an engine accelerating.
+Standing in front of his marked police cruiser, he saw a car coming towards him and heard an engine accelerating.

 "I thought the vehicle was going to hit me," Chernyk said as he wiped away tears.
 "The next thing I remember, I was going through the air and tucking my chin to my chest, so that when I landed I wouldn't hit my head on the curb."